HarlemSquirrel/HarlemSquirrel.github.io/_posts/2017-02-05-rails-upgrade-from-4-to-5.markdown

 Overwrite /home/hs/heroku/truhawk/config/boot.rb? (enter "h" for help) [Ynaqdh]
 ```

-Some of the changes are simple like this one and I simply chose to overrite by entering `y`.
+Some of the changes are simple like this one and I simply chose to overwrite by entering `y`.
 Other changes where more complex and I chose to keep my file by entering `n` and made any necessary changes manually.
 This processes takes a few minutes at least to go though but it's important to see what is changing.
 The following shows the key changes I made.

 ## Transactional Callbacks